-Microsoft’s Xbox One, the Xbox One S and Xbox One X, are first and foremost a game console, but it's also a fine alternative to set-top boxes like the Apple TV or the Roku.
+Microsoft’s Xbox One, the Xbox One S and Xbox One X, are first and foremost game consoles.
+But they’re also fine alternatives to set-top boxes like the Apple TV or the Roku.
 You can stream movies, catch up on your favorite TV shows, and even watch live programming.
-Plus, you can make calls from the couch, check your Twitter feed and stream some tunes.
+Plus, you can make calls from the couch, share your game feed with friends, and stream some tunes.

 Here are the best Xbox One apps you can download now to your Xbox One S or Xbox One X.

 Credit: Microsoft; Shutterstock

 The Xbox One's YouTube app offers streaming access to billions of videos.
 You can also check out some of the original content recently released on YouTube, like Squad Wars and Mind Field.
-To access that original content, however, you'll need to be a YouTube Red subscriber, which costs $10 per month.
+To access that original content, however, you'll need a YouTube Premium subscription, which costs $12 per month.
 You can even use this app to upload your gameplay clips directly to YouTube.

-If you're an Amazon Prime subscriber, think seriously about downloading Amazon Video to your Xbox One.
+If you're an Amazon Prime subscriber, you should definitely download Amazon Prime Video to your Xbox One.
 The app gives you access to all your favorite Amazon shows, like The Man in the High Castle and Tom Clancy’s Jack Ryan, but also offers a nice selection of movies and television shows.